 But an RV really is an ideal way to take a family trip.
 You only have to pack and unpack once, and everyone on board can enjoy their own cozy sleeping space.
 No need to worry about strict noise policies at hotels; if your kids happen to be kicking up a ruckus, there are no thin, shared walls connecting you to neighbors just waiting to complain.

 RV travel is comfortable, convenient, and offers the space you need to bring along everybody’s favorite gear… which as any parent knows is crucial when you’re road tripping with children.
 So how do you go about finding an RV rental you can afford?

 Spoiler alert: This is the part where we’re going to talk up RVshare.

 Sure, you could say we’re biased, but you don’t have to take our word for it.
 The magic of the peer-to-peer rental market speaks for itself.
-Think about it: private RV owners are individuals, often with families, just like you.
+Think about it: private RV owners in popular cities like Orlando, San Diego, Phoenix, etc… are individuals, often with families, just like you.
 The RVs they list for rent are actually vacationed in and loved… which means they’re usually both more comfortable and better-maintained than some of the big, corporate vehicles.

 What’s more, private owners don’t have to worry about keeping the lights on at a big dealership floor or paying an extensive customer service team.
 They’re just looking to put a little bit of extra cash into their pockets to fuel their own adventures… which means they can list their rigs for a fraction of the price you see at the big name franchises.